OpenRailAssociation/osrd-website/content/docs/reference/design-docs/signaling.fr.md

 }

 interface SpeedLimitView {
-    /** A list of speed limits directly in front of the signal */ val directSpeedLimits: List<DirectSpeedLimit>
+    /** A list of speed limits directly downstream of the signal */ val directSpeedLimits: List<DirectSpeedLimit>
     /** A list of speed limits which need to be announced in a signal chain */ val indirectSpeedLimits: List<IndirectSpeedLimit>